How to Read Course Descriptions

 WVIT 233.
 Basic Viticulture.
 4 units

 Fundamentals of grape growing, with emphasis on wine grapes.
 Fundamentals of vine anatomy and physiology, development and phenology, trellising systems, soils, climatic factors, vineyard establishment, grafting, irrigation, fertility, harvest practices, pruning, major pests, and major varieties and rootstocks.
 Not open to students with credit in WVIT 231.
+Course may be offered in classroom-based or online format.
 4 lectures.
+Crosslisted as AEPS 232/WVIT 233.

 WVIT 270.
 Selected Topics.
 1-4 units